-The islands of Mud Keys are approximately 15 miles northeast of Key West.
+The islands are approximately 15 miles northeast of Key West.
 The Mud Keys are mangrove islands.
-The red mangroves attract various birds like frigates, ospreys, and great white heron.
+The red mangroves attract various birds like frigates, ospreys, and great white herons.

 Located on the Atlantic Ocean side and only a mile offshore is the stunning and hugely popular sandbar of Islamorada.
 During the busy summer season, you’ll find hundreds of boats gathered here, turning the sandbar into a huge beach party.
 People bring out their beach chairs, barbecue grills, and sun umbrellas to sit in the shallow water and enjoy the party atmosphere.

 Islamorada is great for families with young children, as the shallow water is an excellent place for swimming.
 While the crowds may be off-putting for some, keep in mind that there is a reason this sandbar is so famous.
 It’s great fun!
 Its location, not too far from the shore, makes this a great place to ride your jet skis, kayaks, and paddleboards.

 Grab your kayak and head out to Marathon Key.
 This is an excellent fishing, swimming, snorkeling, and relaxing area.
 You can get there by launching a kayak or stand-up paddleboard from nearby Curry Hammock State Park.